-As of August 27, 2011 and August 28, 2010, there was \$1.7 million and \$3.0 million, respectively, in total unrecognized tax benefits, which if recognized, would favorably impact the Company's effective tax rate.
+As of August 25, 2012 and August 27, 2011, there was \$0.8 million and \$1.7 million, respectively, in total unrecognized tax benefits, which if recognized, would favorably impact the Company's effective tax rate.
 The Company recognizes interest and penalties related to uncertain tax positions as a component of income tax expense which is consistent with the recognition of these items in prior reporting periods.
-As of August 27, 2011 and August 28, 2010, the Company had accrued a total of \$0.6 million and \$1.5 million in interest and penalties, respectively, in its long-term accrued liabilities.
-For the year ended August 27, 2011, the Company recognized a benefit in its Consolidated Statement of Income related to interest and penalties totaling \$0.9 million.
-For the years ended August 28 2010 and August 29, 2009, the Company recognized expense in its Consolidated Statements of Income related to interest and penalties totaling \$0.3 million and \$0.6 million, respectively.
+As of August 25, 2012 and August 27, 2011, the Company had accrued a total of \$0.1 million and \$0.6 million in interest and penalties, respectively, in its long-term accrued liabilities.
+For the years ended August 25, 2012, and August 27, 2011 the Company recognized a benefit in its Consolidated Statement of Income related to interest and penalties totaling \$0.5 million and \$0.9 million, respectively.
+For the year ended August 28, 2010, the Company recognized expense in its Consolidated Statements of Income related to interest and penalties totaling \$0.3 million.